Z3R6X/HRE-ToM/README.md

 ## Experiments
 To validate the effectiveness of the evaluation frameworks on the Inferring Emotion and Knowledge-Perception tasks, experiments were conducted for each task.
 The goal of the experiments was to determine if the metrics of the used evaluation frameworks are able to reliably differentiate between correct and perturbed reasoning chains.

-**Note**: The evaluation results of the correct and perturbed reasoning chains for Inferring Emotion and Knowledge-Perception is already included in the `experiment/IE` and the `experiment/KP` directory and it is therefore not necessary to run the evaluation again.
+**Note**: The evaluation results of the correct and perturbed reasoning chains for Inferring Emotion and Knowledge-Perception are already included in the `experiment/IE` and the `experiment/KP` directory and it is therefore not necessary to run the evaluation again.

 ### Inferring Emotion Task
 In the Inferring Emotion task, four groups of reasoning chains were created: